To remove all data from your phone, you can reset your phone to factory settings. Factory resets are also called 'formatting' or 'hard resets'.

 Important: A factory reset erases all your data from your phone.

 If you're resetting to fix an issue, we recommend first trying other solutions.
-Learn how to troubleshoot Android issues.
+Find out how to troubleshoot Android issues.

 To restore your data after you reset your phone, you must enter security info.
 When you enter the info, it shows that you or someone you trust did the reset.

-- Be sure that you know a Google Account on the phone.
+- Make sure that you know a Google Account on the phone.

 - You'll find a Google Account username.

-- If you've set a screen lock, be sure that you know your phone's PIN, pattern, or password.
-If you can't unlock your phone, learn what you can do.
+- If you've set a screen lock, make sure that you know your phone's PIN, pattern or password.
+If you can't unlock your phone, find out what you can do.